JeremyMColegrove/Fast-File-Parser/README.md

 # FFP Programming Language

 FFP is a programming language designed to read like natural language, similar to SQL, and is primarily used for processing and parsing files.
-It is implemented in Java and distributed as a .jar file.
+It is implemented in Java and distributed as an installable .exe file.

 ## Usage